Fundamental Concepts on Corporate Governance

 The Group’s policy is to have no relationships whatsoever with antisocial forces and resolutely refuse any unjustified demands.

-Organizational responsibility for the exclusion of antisocial forces is assigned to the General Affairs Department.
-It participates in Kobe’s corporate defense countermeasures council, collects relevant information on the topic, and strengthens ties with outside specialists such as the police and lawyers.
+Organizational responsibility for the exclusion of antisocial forces is assigned to Corporate and Legal Affairs, which strengthens ties with outside specialists such as the police and lawyers.

 - Investor Relations